FreedomWriter/node-boilerplate/Adding-roles.md

     });
     ```

-3)  Add role to payload
+3)  Add priveldges to token when we hand it back to the browser
+    role restricted to Admin

     ```js
     function genToken(user) {